What Size Truck Do I Need To Pull A Travel Trailer?

 This is ideal if you happen to have an equipment trailer or a boat trailer that you might need to tow when you aren’t pulling your travel trailer camper.

-Transmission Oil Coolers
+3. Transmission Oil Coolers

 Towing anything places increased stress on the engine and other components in the engine bay.
 This often translates to excess heat.

 Especially in the pickup truck’s transmission.
-A Transmission oil cooler helps keep the transmission fluid from breaking down, which can reduce your risk of transmission damage that can buildup over time.
+A Transmission oil cooler helps keep the transmission fluid from breaking down, which can reduce your risk of transmission damage that can build up over time.

-Trailer Brake Controls
+4. Trailer Brake Controls

 There are many new travel trailers and equipment trailers that come with some sort of electric braking assist system.
-With these, a special line in the wiring loom coordinates with accessory brakes on the travel trailer.
+With these, a particular line in the wiring loom coordinates with accessory brakes on the travel trailer.

 When you press the brake pedal on the truck, it also activates the brakes in the travel trailer.

-A Secondary Fuel Tank
+5. A Secondary Fuel Tank

 Towing a travel trailer, especially a heavy one, will reduce the pickup truck’s fuel efficiency.